mmistakes/minimal-mistakes/_drafts/2020-10-03-how-deploy-angular-app-to-azure-appservice-running-linux-from-github.md

 when the resources are ready click on the button [**go to resource**].

-# Deploy angular app to appservice via github action
+# Deploy angular app to appservice via GitHub action
-in Azure, in the AppService configuration, select Deployment Center -> GitHub -> Authorize
+In Azure, in the App Service configuration, select Deployment Center -> GitHub -> Authorize

 ![Deployment Center](../assets/post/2020/angular-appservice/deployment-center.jpg)

-after connected azure and github, click on continue button. it is the time to select your build provider: so you click on [**GitHub Actions**] and [**continue**].
+after connected Azure and GitHub, click on **continue** button.
+It is the time to select your build provider: so you click on [**GitHub Actions**] and [**continue**].
 On the next page select your organization, repository and branch.
 Leave Node as runtime stack as in the picture below.

 ![configure](../assets/post/2020/angular-appservice/deployment-configure.jpg)

 click on [**continue**] and [**finish**] will set up your building pipeline on GitHub.
 In your GitHub repository you will find a .yml file under *.github/workflow*.
-If you go in Action  menu you will also find a workflow running (yellow circle animation): Azure have created a yml file that will build your app and deploy it to your AppService.
+If you go in Action menu you will also find a workflow running (yellow circle animation): Azure have created a yml file|workflow in GitHub that will build your app and deploy it to your App Service.

 ![workflow](../assets/post/2020/angular-appservice/github-action.jpg)

-this could require few minutes, and at the end probably all the process will terminate with an error.
-To understand why it fails and how can we fix it we have to analize the file .github/workflow/master_hello-world-app-to-delete.yml (your file could have a different name, the the file will be the same).
+this workflow could require few minutes to complete, and at the end probably all the process will terminate with an error.
+To understand why it fails and how can we fix it we have to analize the file *.github/workflow/master_hello-world-app-to-delete.yml* (your file could have a different name, but the directory will be the same).

-the content of your file will be similar to the following
+The content of your file will be very similar to the following:

 ```powershell
 # Docs for the Azure Web Apps Deploy action: https://github.com/Azure/webapps-deploy